International-Data-Spaces-Association/IDS-G/core/Technologies/ids-rest/README.md

 ## Request Body

-For every class except an ids:Artifact, the body of the HTTP request must always contain a valid RDF serialization. <!--Comming from Rest: why do we need request bodies for GET requets? or is this the for multipart messages?
-For this a reference to the coresponding IDS speification might be useful--> An ids:Artifact can also contain non-RDF or even binary data.
+For every class except an ids:Artifact, the body of a sending HTTP request (POST, PUT) must always contain a valid RDF serialization.
+An ids:Artifact can also contain non-RDF or even binary data.
  In any case, the serialization of the body must be announced in the corresponding value of the "Content-Type" header.
 The default serialization in the IDS is JSON-LD (media type: 'application/ld+json').
 Systems not able to operate on RDF can also treat